openedx-unsupported/devstack/docs/devstack_interface.rst

   + ``make dev.up.without-deps.<service>`` will only bring up the <service> container

-- ``dev.stop.<service>``: only stops the container.
-This does not remove the container or the networks it has created
+- ``dev.stop``: Stops all running containers.
+This does not remove the containers or the networks they had created

-  When to use: When you are pausing your work on this container/devstack and you want to pick back up from where you left off.
-Next time you use dev.up to bring up containers, you should be able to mostly pick back up from where you started.
+  When to use: When you are pausing your work on devstack and you want to pick back up from where you left off.
+Next time you use dev.up.<service> to bring up containers, you should be able to mostly pick back up from where you started.

+  Variation:
+  + ``make dev.stop.<service>`` will only stop the specified container

-- ``dev.down.<service>``: stops the specified container and also removes the stopped containers as well as any networks that were created.
-Next time you use dev.up to bring up container, your container have reverted back to the pulled image.
+- ``dev.down``: stops and removes all running containers as well as any networks that were created.
+Next time you use dev.up.<service> to bring up containers, your containers have reverted back to the pulled image.

   Note: This will not affect content of the databases.

+  When to use: use this command only if you are okay with removing any changes you might have made to your containers.
+You will likely want to use ``make dev.stop`` instead of ``make dev.down``.

+  Variation:

+  + ``make dev.down.<service>`` will stop and remove only the specified container.

     Note: This will only bring down <service>'s container and not its dependencies.

-  When to use: use this command only if you are okay with removing any changes you might have made to the container

-  Variation: ``make dev.down`` will stop all your containers

 - ``dev.shell.<service>``: used to enter the shell of the specified service container.